There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 All of the characters needed some work, but the performances were solid.
 The cast brought their own thing to their respective characters, and it helped set each character apart from the others, by giving each character their own personality.
 The variety of personalities helped keep the movie interesting, and the cast did a great job of building and maintaining the tension between the characters.
 I just wish the writing behind the characters lived up to the cast's talent.

 As I already mentioned, the character development was very poor.
 This hurt the movie in a couple of major ways.
 The first was that the actors did not have much to sink their teeth into.
 This made the talented cast feel like a waste, but the cast was still able to come up with enough personality to make their characters feel unique.
 It was not enough to make up for the poor character development entirely, but it certainly helped.

 The second way that the poor character development hurt this movie was related to how many characters were in this story, and how many roles or groups were involved in the meeting.
-Maybe I am just a dummy, which is totally possible, but I had a pretty tough time following which character belonged to which group, and what roles they each played in their respective group.
+Maybe I am just dumb, but I had a pretty tough time following which character belonged to which group, as well as what roles they each character played in their respective group.
 This made the meeting, and the story around it, feel pretty incoherent.
 In writing the synopsis for this review, this story may seem simple.
-Believe me when I say that it may seem simple on paper, but the filmmakers executed that premise very poorly.
-By adding so many poorly written characters into this story, it ended up hurting my ability to follow this story, as I had almost no idea what was going on.
+However, believe me when I say that it was anything but.
+By adding so many poorly written characters, the filmmakers ended up hurting my ability to follow the story, as I had almost no idea what was going on.

 Pro: The Chaos (+4pts)